McTavishLab/extensiphy/README.md

 ### Gon_phyling Controls and Flags For Use
 Additionally, Extensiphy comes with an additional pipeline for generating a phylogenetic tree from scratch: **Gon\_phyling**.
-These programs are not required for running Extensiphy itself but Gon\_ling can be useful if you have a lot of data and aren't interested in hand selecting the loci/genes you include in your alignment.
+These programs are not required for running Extensiphy itself but Gon\_phyling can be useful if you have a lot of data and aren't interested in hand selecting the loci/genes you include in your alignment.